alidcast/rogue.js/packages/rogue-app/README.md

 export default rogue
 ```

-In your `client.js` hyrate your Rogue app:
+In your `client.js` hydrate your Rogue app:

 ```js
 import hydrate from '@roguejs/app/client'